Football Running Plays

 The pitch is the opposite of the counter.
-It also involves two running backs, however, the first player will run to the middle after a fake handoff by the quarterback, who then will actually toss the ball to the second running back who is running to either side of of the field.
+It also involves two running backs; however, the first player will run to the middle after a fake handoff by the quarterback, who will then toss the ball to the second running back, who is running to either side of the field.

 The reverse involves two handoffs in the same play.
 The first one will be from the quarterback to the running back.
-After that, the running back will run laterally instead of forward, handing the ball off to the second player, who will actually run forward looking to gain yards.
+After that, the running back will run laterally instead of forward, handing the ball off to the second player, who will run forward, looking to gain yards.

 The sweep involves a lot of movement from the offensive linemen.
 They will run to the side that the running back will be running and “sweep” the area, blocking any defensive players.
 After the handoff, the running back will move laterally, waiting for the offensive linemen to move and clean the running area.

-What plays are run during a game depends on what are a team’s strengths and weaknesses, and what skills their offensive linemen and running backs have.
-However, the plays above are some that efficient and easy to execute, making them very popular.
+What plays are run during a game depends on a team’s strengths and weaknesses and what skills their offensive linemen and running backs have.
+However, the plays above are some that are efficient and easy to execute, making them very popular.

 What positions can run with the ball in football?